 Does Oregon City have a Natural Hazards Mitigation Plan?

-Yes, Resolution 09-21 adopted the Oregon City Addendum to the Clackamas County Natural Hazards Mitigation Plan (NHMP) and was approved by the City Commission on September 2, 2009.
+Yes, the Oregon City's addendum to the Clackamas County NHMP was adopted by resolution 13-16 on June 19, 2013 and was approved by the City Commission on September 2, 2009.
 The U.S. Department of Homeland Security (FEMA) approved the incorporation of Oregon City's Addendum into Clackamas County's NHMP on October 15, 2009.